Zululand Rhino Orphanage

 Zululand Rhino Orphanage was created by the Zululand Conservation Trust and Helping Rhinos in response to a poaching incident at our previous orphanage partner in 2017.

-The Zululand Rhino Orphanage facility exists to care for the rescued orphan rhinos.
+The Zululand Rhino Orphanage facility exists to care for rescued orphan rhinos.
 The orphans rely heavily on our carers for the first three to four years of their lives when they receive dedicated around the clock care, love and protection.
 Our ultimate aim is to rehabilitate these survivors and return them back into the wild where they belong.

 With the help of the parent Game Reserve security and collaboration with the neighbouring local communities, the orphanage is well protected and the location kept secret.